Computational Topology and Topological Data Analysis

 More formally, perfect sets by definition contain no isolated points, and most dynamical systems that are of practical interest have attractors that are perfect sets, so any isolated points in data from such systems are likely to be spurious.

-This is particularly useful because simple low-pass filtering of data from chaotic systems - "bleaching" - is a very bad idea; look in the xyz.lanl.gov nonlinear sciences p/reprint database for papers by J. Doyne Farmer if this doesn't make sense to you.
+This is particularly useful because simple low-pass filtering of data from chaotic systems - "bleaching" - is a very bad idea; check out this wonderful paper if that doesn't make sense to you.

 Below, to the left, is an experimentally measured trajectory of a chaotic pendulum.
 The bob angle was measured every several hundred milliseconds, and delay-coordinate embedding was used on this scalar data to reconstruct a diffeomorphic image of the attractor.
 The red points denote points that were altered by experimental error in the angle sensor.
 To the right is a close-up of the MST of this data set.
 Note how this construction makes the noisy points obvious: they are far from the rest of the trajectory, and in a transverse direction: